-The purpose of the retrieval perturbations summarized in Table~\ref{tab:perturbations} is to introduce controlled deviations from an ideal retrieval result.
-The most direct method for linking these perturbations to Information Retrieval (IR) performance is through document- or passage-level modifications.
-For instance, removing a relevant document from the ranked list demonstrably lowers standard evaluation metrics such as precision, recall, and nDCG.
+The retrieval perturbations summarized in Table~\ref{tab:perturbations} introduce controlled deviations from an ideal retrieval result.
+The most direct way to link these perturbations to Information Retrieval (IR) performance is through document- or passage-level modifications.
+For example, removing a relevant document from the ranked list demonstrably lowers standard evaluation metrics such as precision, recall, and nDCG.
 A similar effect is observed when swapping the positions of a relevant and a non-relevant passage.

 In contrast, perturbations at a finer granularity, such as synonym replacement, present a more complex scenario, as they may not inherently alter a document's underlying relevance.
 Other token-level perturbations, including random noise injection or entity replacement, are even more challenging to evaluate using classical IR metrics, which assume relevance judgments are based on unmodified text.
 To address this, the relevance of a perturbed document can be estimated by computing its similarity to the original version and applying a threshold, providing a pseudo-relevance score.
 Alternatively, LLM-as-a-judge methodologies \citep{gu2025surveyllmasajudge} offer a flexible approach.
-These techniques effectively augment the original relevance assessments, analogous to data augmentation strategies used in computer vision \citep{szegedy2014goingdeeperconvolutions}, thereby enabling a more comprehensive evaluation of robustness under textual variations.
+These techniques effectively augment original relevance assessments, analogous to data augmentation strategies used in computer vision \citep{szegedy2014goingdeeperconvolutions}, enabling a more comprehensive evaluation of robustness under textual variations.